 SOCIAL DEVELOPMENT Level 1 Level 2 Level 3 Level 4 being groomed and any other criminal activity.
-Child and family is legally entitled to live Child and family's legal entitlement to Child and family's legal status puts them Evidence a child has been exposed or in the country indefinitely and has full stay in the country is temporary and/or at risk of involuntary removal from the involved in criminal activity to generate rights to employment and public funds. restricts access to public funds and/or country / having limited financial income for the family / family members the right to work placing the child and resources/no recourse to public funds are being detained and at risk of family under stress. increases the vulnerability of the deportation or the child is an children to criminal activity. unaccompanied asylum-seeker.
-Young person is positively engaging Perceived inability or reluctance to Isolated and refuses to participate in Negative sense of self and abilities that with services.
-Has awareness of the access more mainstream support. activities.
-Experiencing bullying or social risk of causing harm.
-Completely risks and grooming processes.
-Reduced access due to their ethnicity / isolation that may be exacerbated by isolated, refusing activities.
-High levels Motivated and positive outlook. cultural background / being in care / personal, cultural, sexual identity or of social isolation that may be Identifying as LGBTQ / Educational education needs.
-Targeted by groups or exacerbated by personal, cultural, sexual Needs (SEN). individuals due to their vulnerability or identity or education needs. perceived reputation.
+Child and family is legally entitled to live in the country indefinitely and has full rights to employment and public funds.
+Child and family's legal entitlement to stay in the country is temporary and/or restricts access to public funds and/or the right to work placing the child and family under stress. country / having limited financial resources/no recourse to public funds increases the vulnerability of the Evidence a child has been exposed or involved in criminal activity to generate income for the family / family members are being detained and at risk of deportation or the child is an unaccompanied asylum-seeker.
+Young person is positively engaging with services.
+Has awareness of the risks and grooming processes.
+Motivated and positive outlook.
+Perceived inability or reluctance to access more mainstream support.
+Reduced access due to their ethnicity / cultural background / being in care / Identifying as LGBTQ / Educational Needs (SEN). education needs.
+Targeted by groups or Negative sense of self and abilities that risk of causing harm.
+Completely isolated, refusing activities.
+High levels of social isolation that may be exacerbated by personal, cultural, sexual identity or education needs.

-EXTRA-FAMILIAL HARM

-Level 1 Level 2 Level 3 Level 4

-Places s / Spaces

-, , • Found in areas/properties known for

-antisocial behaviour or where more S exploitation / violence.
-Taken to hotel /

-Guardians in area ensure physical and B&B / property with intention of being

-psychological wellbeing of young • harmed or harming others.
-Area having

-people. unsafe locations and reason for this. anonymous or at risk of experience profoundly negative effect on the child.

-harm / violence / exploitation.

-Peer Group / External Relationships
+EXTRA-FAMILIAL HARM Level 1 Level 2 Level 3 Level 4 Places s / Spaces Good services in area and young Spending time in areas known for The neighbourhood or locality is having Found in areas/properties known for person is aware / engaging positively. antisocial behaviour or where more a negative impact on the child. exploitation / violence.
+Taken to hotel / Guardians in area ensure physical and vulnerable.
+Child/ young person Frequently spending time in locations, B&B / property with intention of being psychological wellbeing of young identifies and informs professionals of including online, where they can be harmed or harming others.
+Area having people. unsafe locations and reason for this. anonymous or at risk of experience profoundly negative effect on the child. harm / violence / exploitation.
+Peer Group / Ex ternal Relationships